WithGJR/markdown_to_simple_html/README.md

 # Markdown To Simple HTML

-This is just a simple Ruby Gem for parsing any Markdown File to a Simple HTML FILE.
+This is just a simple Ruby Gem for parsing any Markdown File to a Simple HTML File.

 ## Installation